-A Free Church voice needs to identify and use Christian language, particularly the language of hope.
-The currency of particular language does not necessarily divide; it is not mutually exclusive.
+A Free Church voice needs to identify and use Christian language, particularly the language of hope, although this is not necessarily an exclusive language.
 The language of equality, valuing individuals, empowerment, enjoyment and identity is commonly used in education.
 There is an emphasis on promoting human rights for all and removing discrimination, including religious discrimination.
 All of this is language with which Free Church Christians identify.

 The voice of the Free Churches on education must therefore be a Christian voice, informed by its nonconformist context.
-It must confront negative portrayals of Christianity and resist the prevailing advance of secularism and the secularisation of society, challenging and resisting their effects on education.
+It must confront negative portrayals of Christianity and resist a prevailing secularisation of society that makes atheistic worldviews the norm, promoting instead a place for people of all faiths and none to enter into dialogue.
 All this must be done in partnership with parents and carers, with teachers and governors, with communities and churches.
 There is both challenge and opportunity in working with those inside and outside the church who seek to bring the best education for all to all.